 Mark Pearlman is a business strategist, media and marketing executive, and non-profit activist with substantial expertise in financial management, business start-ups, media and marketing.

 Mark is the co-founder with Professor John Longo of Intelligent Money (IM) which is a multimedia platform offering practical Financial Literacy education from Hall of Fame (HOF) investment professionals.
-Part of the IM strategy includes The +Club which is a High School Financial Literacy and Life Skills program targeted for black, brown, and underserved communities with a planned fall pilot in Newark, New Jersey.
+Part of the IM strategy includes The +Club which is a High School Financial Literacy and Life Skills program targeted for the underserved communities with a recently completed pilot in Newark, New Jersey.

 Mark Pearlman advised Harvest USA which is a subsidiary of Harvest Fund Management- a China-based Asset Management firms with $100+ Billion in AUM.
 To build their USA brand and market position, Pearlman assisted with business strategy, collaborative initiatives and marketing & communications activities.

 Previously, Mark was Executive Vice President of Business Strategy at The MDE Group, a pioneering wealth management firm with more than $1.3 billion in assets under management.
 With MDE, Mark developed and launched Risk 3.0™, an innovative investment solution platform and a unique approach to risk.